-The director of a BVI company is the one who has the power to manage, supervise and direct the affairs of the company.
-There is no requirement for the directors to be British Virgin Islands residents and the number of permitted directors can be outlined in the Articles of Incorporation.
-The general requirement is that the company must have at least one director.
-When a situation arises in which the company does not have a director for a certain period, then the manager or the supervisor of the company is the one who will fulfill the role of the company director, as per the Companies Act.
+The director of the offshore company in BVI is the one who manages, suprvises and directs the affairs of the company.
+There are no residency requirements for the directors and the number of permitted directors can be specified in the Articles of Incorporation.
+The main requirement is that the company must have at least one director.
+When a situation arises in which the company does not have a director for a certain period, then the manager or the supervisor of the company is the one who will take on the role of company director, as per the Companies Act.

 Starting with April 2016, companies in BVI are required to keep an updated register of directors and they need to file copies of this register with the Registrar.
-However, investors should note that the directors are the ones to decide on how the registrar is formulated and, most notably, it is not publicly available.
-It does contain information such as the name and identification details for each of the corporate directors as well as the date on which they commenced their role (or, when their role ceased, as applicable).
+However, investors should keep in mind that the directors are the ones to decide on how the registrar is formulated and, most notably, it is not publicly available.
+However, it contains information about the name and identification details for each of the corporate directors as well as the date on which they commenced their role (or, when their role ceased, as applicable).
 Newly incorporated companies are required to file the register within 21 days of the appointment of the first director.
-When any changes occur in the management structure of the company, the legal entity is required to notify the change within 30 days (by filing an updated copy of the register of directors with the Registrar).
+When changes take place in the management structure of the company, the legal entity is required to notify the change within 30 days (by filing an updated copy of the register of directors with the Registrar).

-Because the British Virgin Islands is a jurisdiction where the identities of the company directors can be protected by using nominee services, the actual company management process can take place in one of two ways: the first situation is when the director is the owner of the company and when the director is not the beneficial owner but an appointed nominee.
+The British Virgin Islands is a jurisdiction where the identities of the company directors can be protected by using nominee services, thus the actual company management process can take place in one of two ways: the first situation is when the director is also the owner of the company; the second is when the director is not the beneficial owner but an appointed nominee.

 The nominee director is not the beneficial owner but has managerial powers through a fiduciary relationship.
 An agent occupies this position and acts out his duties as per the agreement with the beneficial owner.

-In addition to the register of directors, a company is also required to keep a register of members. investors who are interested in BVI company set up should know that this register will contain information such as the names and addresses of members, the number and class of shares owned by each member.
+In addition to the register of directors, a company is also required to keep a register of members. investors who are interested in BVI company set up should know that the register will include information such as the names and addresses of members, the number and class of shares owned by each member.
 When the company issues bearer shares, the number of bearer shares owned by each member as well as the identifying number of each bearer share certificate.
-One of our agents who specialize in company formation can provide more information about the register of members as well as the register of directors.
+One of our agents specialized in company formation can provide more information about the register of members as well as the register of directors.

-A requirement does exist for holding annual general meetings for BVI companies, however, this is a flexible requirement because there is no condition to hold the meetings in the British Virgin Islands.
+A requirement is in place for holding annual general meetings for BVI companies, however, this is a flexible requirement because there is no condition to hold the meetings in the British Virgin Islands.
 Moreover, as per the Business Companies act 2004, the director’s meetings can take place by telephone or other electronic means as long as all of the participants to the meeting are able to hear each other.

 Bank accounts in the BVI

-Investors will commonly open a bank account in BVI when they incorporate the Business Company, the business form commonly used for offshore purposes. with some banks, the company directors will need to submit a set of documents that will be used for identification purposes. the company’s constitutive documents will also be required.
+It is common for investors to open a bank account in BVI when they incorporate the Business Company, the business form commonly used for offshore purposes. with some banks, the company directors will need to submit a set of documents that will be used for identification purposes. the company’s constitutive documents will also be required.
 One option is to open a bank account by using an approved intermediary.
-Our team of offshore company formation agents can help you both with the BVI offshore company set up and the creation of the bank account.
-Our company formation packages can be customized by investors in order to include bank account opening services, as needed.
+Our team of agents specialized in offshore company formation can help you with the BVI offshore company set up and the creation of the bank account.
+Our company formation packages can be tailored to the needs of investors to include bank account opening services.

 Shelf companies in the BVI

-Investors in the British Virgin Islands have the option of purchasing a ready-made or shelf company.
-This is a legal entity is one that has already been registered in BVI or one that is ready for immediate registration.
-Investors can buy a ready-made company when they wish to save the time needed to incorporate and although this is a short time in BVI, the shelf company also has an important advantage: for trading and business purposes, a company with a later incorporation date and in some cases this can provide more prestige, such as in the case of a trading company.
+Entrepreneurs in the British Virgin Islands have the option of purchasing a ready-made or shelf company.
+This is a legal entity has already been registered in BVI or, alternatively, is ready for immediate registration.
+Investors can buy a ready-made company when they wish to save the time needed to incorporate and although this is a short time in BVI, the shelf company also presents an important advantage: it has a later incorporation date and in some cases this can provide more prestige, such as in the case of a trading company.
 Investors can also purchase a shelf company if they do not have the time to propose a unique company name and want to use one that is already registered.

 Regulated and restricted companies in BVI

-The British Virgin Islands Financial Services Commission regulates companies in selected business fields.
+The Financial Services Commission is the regulatory company for entities in selected business fields.
 Baking and fiduciary companies, insurance companies as well as insolvency practitioners and registered agents are considered regulated entities.
 The Commission maintains an updated list of these entities that can be accessed by the public as well as other market participants.

-Another category of companies in the British Virgin Islands are the regulated purpose companies (RPC).
+Another type of legal entity is the regulated purpose company (RPC).
 These business forms include specific information in their Memorandum that limits their purposes.
 In most cases, these companies are used for structured finance transactions or they are created for the sole purpose of holding certain types of assets.
 Investors should note that these types of companies must state their limited scope as soon as they are incorporated.
-The certificate of incorporation issued for this type of business will expressly state the restricted purposes for which the legal entity is used.
+The certificate of incorporation issued for this specific type of business will expressly state the restricted purposes for which the company is used.

 Our team of BVI incorporation agents can offer with more details about regulated companies as well as the RPC company.

 The following situation regarding the number of companies was applicable at the end of 2018 as per the Statistical Bulletin issued by the Financial Services Commission: